 Complete your tech needs

 To reach the level of productivity that you are striving for, your home office needs to be complete in the technology department (if your work requires it).
+A budget-friendly laptop is a good investment.
+With a price tag of $800, some laptops can already promise specs coverage that wouldn’t make you look elsewhere, for at least a year or two.
 Make sure you have the following:

 - Mouse and mouse pad